Forest School is Suitable for Everyone

 Who will lead the forest school sessions at Holden Clough?

-Mrs Berry leader of KS1 forest school sessions (currently training for level 3 forest school qualification)
+Leader of KS1 forest school sessions (Currently training for level 3 forest school qualification)